 Consult an Experienced Social Security Disability Attorney

 When applying for SSDI benefits, did you wait months or even years between application and approval?
 You may be entitled to back payments.
-The exceptional Social Security disability attorneys with O'Connor Law PLLC are particularly well versed in the SSA's rules for back pay.
+O'Connor Law PLLC's exceptional Social Security disability attorneys in New York are particularly well versed in the SSA's rules for back pay.
 We can help you understand your rights, explore your legal options, calculate how much you're owed, and maximize the back payment you collect.
 Contact us today to schedule an appointment for a free initial consultation.